seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 Take a moment to read some OpenGL specifications - they are probably easier to understand than you'd think.
 Here's the [OpenGL ES 2.0 Spec](https://www.khronos.org/registry/gles/specs/2.0/es_full_spec_2.0.25.pdf) if you want a definitive source for all this stuff.

+I will probably mention the Khronos Group a lot throughout this article.
+The Khronos Group is a consortium of companies such as Sun Microsystems, NVidia and Silicon Graphics who work on standardising graphics APIs, including OpenGL.
+Part of their OpenGL standardisation process is to provide reference interfaces (header files) for each version of the API that vendor implementations should conform to.

 _Note:_ I'm using OpenGL ES 2 GLSL syntax in my examples because I believe that's probably got the broadest platform support, and is most similar to WebGL.
 The concepts are the same for later versions, aside from the syntactic differences.
 As I am focusing on explaining core concepts only OpenGL ES 2 should be fine for my purposes.

 ### The OpenGL API - commands, enums and objects